 31 Easy Steps to Real Food Meals Every Day

 Set up your pantry, grocery list, menu plan, and dinner recipes to simplify and streamline the process.
-Dinner happens every day.
+Our families insist upon eating.
+Every day.
 Be prepared.
-31 Days to Simplified Menu Planning will show you how to develop a simple, easy, and effective strategy for feeding your family every day: without an arsenal of recipes.
+31 Days to Simplified Menu Planning will show you how to develop a simple, easy, and effective strategy for feeding your family, without a ton of recipes.